sindhumaturi/hackerrank/readme.md

-Collections of problems and their solutions in hackerrank (python)
+Collections of problems and their solutions in hackerrank (python-2.7)